bcgov/sso-keycloak/wiki/Our-Partners-the-Identity-Providers.md

 ## What are Identity Providers?

 [Identity providers](Useful-References#identity-provider) are directories of user accounts with details about those users, called attributes.
 The ones available to Pathfinder SSO Clients are:
 - **IDIR** IDIR accounts are given to individuals who work for the B.C. government.
+Please note, your end users must have an IDIR account which can make use of the two authentication services we provide based on your application needs:
+  - **IDIR via IWA**
-Each account has an IDIR username and password for logging in. [reference](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/identity-and-authentication-services/login-best-practices/language-consistency)
+    * User Experience: use an IDIR username and password for logging in.
+    * Architecture/Developer note: Uses integrated windows authentication (IWA).
+This means if you are on a goverment pc and on the network, you don't have to re-enter your windows credentials for an IDIR based applcation using our service.
+IWA functionality is not OS dependent.
+It is only dependent on the browser version, IP and government managed device criteria. [reference](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/identity-and-authentication-services/login-best-practices/language-consistency)

+  - **IDIR via Azure**
-- **Azure IDIR** IDIR accounts with the added the benefit of MFA (multi-factor authentication).
-This is a step up security-wise from regular IDIR. [reference](https://intranet.gov.bc.ca/thehub/ocio/ocio-enterprise-services/information-security-branch/information-security-mfa/mfa-registration)
+    * User Experience: IDIR account with the added the benefit of MFA (multi-factor authentication).
+    * Architecture/Developer note: It is a step up security-wise from regular IDIR. [reference](https://intranet.gov.bc.ca/thehub/ocio/ocio-enterprise-services/information-security-branch/information-security-mfa/mfa-registration)

 - **BCeID** BCeID Accounts enable people to access government services using a single identifier and password.[reference](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/identity-and-authentication-services/bceid-authentication-service)